HiFace: High-Fidelity 3D Face Reconstruction by Learning Static and Dynamic Details: Additional Experimental Results

 \myparagraph{Qualitative Comparisons.} In Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_animation2}, we manipulate the static and/or dynamic details of the source image by assigning the static and/or dynamic codes from the driving image.
 Specifically, the static coefficient in {\name} (or called ``detail code'' in DECA~\citesupp{feng2021learningsupp} and EMOCA~\citesupp{danvevcek2022emocasupp}) is encoded from the driving image.
 The dynamic factor is based on the expression coefficient in our {\name}, while in DECA~\citesupp{feng2021learningsupp} and EMOCA~\citesupp{danvevcek2022emocasupp}, it is based on the ``expression parameter'' and ``jaw pose''.
 We present the comparisons of the animation results in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_animation2}.

 We can see that the details are not well decoupled in previous methods.
 For example, when we manipulate the static factor to the source image and the driving image is a young child ({\eg}, second column), the output shape should have presented ``young'' details.
 However, results in previous methods still exhibit ``noisy'' details, which correspond to ``old'' wrinkles.
 It demonstrates that such implicit learning is hard to decouple the static and dynamic factors well.

 As a comparison, our novelty and insights lie in the essence of 3DMMs that simplify the 2D-to-3D difficulty by statistical models.
 We successfully reconstruct plausible static and dynamic details by simplifying such difficulty into feasible regression and interpolation tasks.
 The details generated by {\name} are naturally decoupled into static and dynamic factors for animation.
-For example, if we animate the static factor, the facial details present variation among different age groups, and when we animate the dynamic factor, the expression-driven details are well transferred (see Ours in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_animation2} from left to right).
+For example, if we animate the static factor, the facial details present variation among different age groups, and when we animate the dynamic factor, the expression-driven details are well transferred (see ``Ours'' in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_animation2} from left to right).

 \myparagraph{User Study.} We also present another user study to investigate the objective evaluation from $5$ experienced artists in estimating the expression and detail transfer quality.
 More specifically, given the source images in Fig.~\ref{fig:supp_animation} and Fig.~\ref{fig:supp_animation2} (noted as subject I and subject II in Tab.~\ref{tab:supp_user2}), we ask the artists to mark scores ranging from 1 to 5 (5 indicates the best score) for each driving sample.
 The scores are evaluated based on the animation quality {\wrt} the static details and the dynamic expressions from the driving images.
 The driving images are classified into: A. the young group (1-5 images) and B. the elder group (6-10 images).
 The quantitative results are summarized in Tab.~\ref{tab:supp_user2}.